brekiy/Codex/planned_routes.md

     - `character: <character object>`
     - `password: <logged in user hashed password>`
     - seems overkill but want to avoid other users overwriting other user pws
+- POST `/characters/create`: adds a new blank character to the database under the given user
 - GET `/items?category=<blarg>`: returns list of all items in the game. optional `category` query parameter.

 # Planned pages on frontend app